 Because of the low cost and accessibility of quality video recording devices, sound quality has taken something of a hit.
-Especially if you’re creating video on demand, prioritizing quality audio is key.
-There are plenty of professional videos out there that are recorded on smart phones or tablets – and they look great.
-But the distance and the relative low quality of the phone’s microphone mean that audio suffers.
+Especially if you’re creating a video on demand, prioritizing quality audio is key.
+There are plenty of professional videos out there that are recorded on smartphones or tablets – and they look great.
+But the distance and the relatively low quality of the phone’s microphone mean that audio suffers.

 To avoid this problem and to ensure your video sounds as good as it looks, there are a few things you should keep in mind.

 If you are using an HDSLR camera or mobile device to record video, there is an upper limit on the sound quality these devices can capture.
 One option to combat this problem is to record your audio separately.